jmersonuo/jmersonuo.github.io/Activities/SoundAltTextAndFonts.md

     /***  END LISTENERS  ***/
    ```

-3. Add a listener for the div with the ID 'YellowstoneButton', that's the button.
+3. Add the listener for the button element with the ID 'YellowstoneButton' on your own.
 Use the same center as the marker and a zoom level of 9.

 Try all 3 buttons, open all 3 popups, lisen to all 3 recordings.
 Does everything work?
 Great.